gallardorafael/aura.ai/docs/CONTRIBUTING.md

 - experimental: When working with experimental stuff, commonly out of the scope of the version but that can be useful in the future.
 - docs: For branches that introduces changes in documentation.

-The naming convention should include the category, and a brief description of the branch work: _category_brief-branch-description_
+The naming convention should include the category, and a brief description of the branch work: _category/brief-branch-description_

 for example:
-- bugfix_solve-stop-recording-issue
+- bugfix/solve-stop-recording-issue
-- feature_implement-transcription-queue
+- feature/implement-transcription-queue

 ### Commits
 Commits should be named as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).